-3.1 Cumulative erosion
+110 3.1 Cumulative erosion

-The modelled cumulative (time-integrated) glacial erosion potential (Fig. 1a) varies by several orders of magnitude from insignificant to 100 m scale erosion potential.
-Its spatial patterns show a very strong localization along the Alpine valleys, with local maxima occurring both at the Alpine gates, where ice flow transited from valley to piedmont glaciers, and further upstream, where the valley slopes increase.
-While mountain cirque glaciers and relevant erosion processes may not be captured by the model physics and horizontal resolution, high cumulative erosion potential also occurs near the valley heads.
-There is a general tendency for higher cumulative erosion in the north-western Alps where the input winter precipitation is higher (WorldClim; Fig. 1h in Seguinot et al., 2018) and the glacial relief more pronounced in the topography.
+The modelled cumulative (time-integrated) glacial erosion potential (Fig. 1a) varies by several orders of magnitude from insignificant to hundred-metres-scale erosion potential.
+Its spatial patterns show a very strong localization along the Alpine valleys, with local maxima occurring both at the Alpine gates where ice flow transited from valley to piedmont glaciers, and further upstream where the valley slopes increase.
+While mountain eirques are poorly circue glaciers and relevant erosion

+115 processes may not be captured by the model 's physics and horizontal resolution, high cumulative erosion potential also occurs near the valley heads.
+There is a general tendency for higher cumulative erosion in the north-western Alps where the input winter precipitation is higher (WorldClim, Fig. 1h in Seguinot et al., 2018) and the glacial relief more pronounced in the topography.